tlevine/dada.pink/data/index.md

 (quantitative abilities).

 ### Data engineers and big data engineers
-An additional *data engineer* or *big data engineer* role is sometimes present.
-These two terms describe someone who writes software to support the data scientists' work.
+A *data engineer* or *big data engineer* role is someone who writes software to support the data scientists' work.

 If a company has both software engineers and data engineers, then the (big) data engineers usually develop tools for data scientists or data analysts,